andlo/mycroft-skills-list-gitbook/skills/desktop-control.TREE-Ind.md

 ---
-description: Control your mouse and keyboard by voice
+description: 'Control your mouse and keyboard by voice'
 ---

 ### _desktop-control.TREE-Ind_